videojs/video.js/docs/faq.md

 ## Q: How can I play RTMP video in video.js?

-Make sure that the Flash tech is available.
-Then, just set the rtmp source with an appropriate type like `rtmp/mp4`.
+Make sure that the Flash tech is available -- RTMP is not playable on browsers without Flash including mobile.
+Then, just set the rtmp source with an appropriate type -- `rtmp/mp4` or `rtmp/flv`.
 The main thing to be aware of is that video.js splits the connection url and stream name with the `&` character.
 So, you'd want to update the url to follow that format.
-For example: `http://example.com/live&foo`.
+For example: `rtmp://example.com/live&foo` or `rtmp://example.com/fms&mp4:path/to/file.mp4`.

+If the server requires query parameters for authentication, these should be added to the connection part url, for example `rtmp://example.com/live?token=1234&foo`.

 ## Q: How can I hide the links to my video/subtitles/audio/tracks?